 Taxation of Dispositions.
-If you are a U.S. holder, when you sell, exchange or otherwise dispose of the debt securities, you generally will recognize gain or loss equal to the difference between the amount you realize on the transaction and your adjusted tax basis in the debt securities.
+If you are a U.S. holder, when you sell, exchange or otherwise dispose of the debt securities, you generally will recognize gain or loss equal to the difference between the amount you realize on the transaction and your tax basis in the debt securities.
+Your tax basis in a debt security generally will equal the cost of the debt security to you.
+If you are an individual and the debt security being sold, exchanged or otherwise disposed of is held for more than one year, you may be eligible for reduced rates of taxation on any capital gain realized.
+Your ability to deduct capital losses is subject to limitations.